vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ## Build the display

-To create the actual display, we use styled list with some text boxes and images.
+To create the actual display, we use a styled list with some text boxes and images.
 For more details, download the [PBMX](/assets/2025-05-28/DBDepartures.pbmx).

 ![image](/assets/2025-05-28/060.png)

 Most of the logic is done through conditional formatting.
-This screenshot shows how we use a different icon for long distance and local trains.
+This screenshot shows how we use a different icon for long distance and local trains:

 ![image](/assets/2025-05-28/070.png)

 ## Result

-This screenshot shows the final result, with all the different colors and other functions for visualizing the information.
-It's a great example of how you can format your data without writing a single line of code---all you need is conditional formatting!
+The following screenshot shows the final result, with all the different colors and other functions for visualizing the information.
+It's a great example of how you can format your data without writing a single line of code!

 ![image](/assets/2025-05-28/080.png)